A Zero Added Loss Multiplexing (ZALM) Source Simulation: The ZALM Source Model

 \subsection{Spontaneous Parametric Down Conversion}

-There are three types of SPDC process; 0, I, and II.
-Each SPDC process is pumped by a laser, but the conservation of energy in each process type acts differently, which can affect the wavelength, emission angle, polarisation, and the bandwidth of the emitted photons.
+There are three types of SPDC processes: 0, I, and II.
+Each SPDC process is pumped by a laser, but the conservation of energy in each type acts differently, which affects the wavelength, emission angle, polarisation, and the bandwidth of the emitted photons.

 A type-0 SPDC process emits two photons with the same polarisation as the pump laser, creating a $|\Phi\rangle$ Bell state.
 Type-I SPDC processes emit photons at different angles.
 The emitted photons are both co-polarised, but they are orthogonal to the pump laser polarisation, again creating a $|\Phi\rangle$ Bell state.
 However, type-I processes are less efficient than type-0 and therefore are not used in the model.
 Type-II SPDC processes emit orthogonally polarised photons, and therefore emit a $|\Psi\rangle$ Bell state.
 Note, that the wavelengths of each photon will be symmetric around the central wavelength, $\lambda$.